Eein/sea-of-stars-autosplitter/README.md

 # Sea Of Stars Autosplitter

-A proof of concept auto splitter/load remover for Sea Of Stars (2023)
+An auto splitter/load remover for Sea Of Stars (2023)

 ## Outstanding